marchantweb/vue-ricochet/docs/docs/guide/getting-started.md

 Vue Ricochet will available globally in your application, under `this.$ricochet`, although most of the time you will use components/directives to interact with it.

-## Using Ricochet
+## Basic Usage

 ### 1. Start with a `<ricochetContainer>`

 Using Vue Ricochet, your elements are positioned within containers.
-Think of a container like a list of DOM elements _(or components)_ you want to draw to the screen.
+Think of a container like a list of DOM elements _(or components)_ you want to draw to the screen, that accepts parameters to tell it how to lay those elements out.

 ```html{3,8}
 <template>